Mr. Ramakant Reddy, Managing Director, LMT Tools India Pvt Ltd

 When carbide performance is desired and ICI hobs are too big – UNIFY is the first choice

-Tool development will continue to follow the sporting motto “higher, faster, further” in the future.
-It signifies the striving for even higher performance, higher cutting speeds and feeds and a longer tool life with the objective to reduce manufacturing costs whilst meeting the required workpiece quality.
-There are also new challenges for precision tools from future trends such as downsizing or lightweight design.
-Components that are smaller, yet more efficient are made from higher-strength materials.
-To reduce weight, composite materials are now also on the rise.
+Advancements in tool development will continue to follow the sporting motto “higher, faster, further” in the days to come.
+Actually, it symbolises the industry’s efforts towards even higher performance, higher cutting speeds and feeds and a longer tool life to reduce manufacturing costs whilst meeting the required workpiece quality.
+Also, there exist new challenges for precision tools from future trends such as downsizing or lightweight design.
+For instance, components that are smaller, yet more efficient are made from higher-strength materials.
+To reduce weight, composite materials are also becoming popular with the manufacturers.

 And gear hobs, in particular, must meet additional requirements.
 The desire to be mobile is growing around the world.
 In Asian regions such as India and China, in particular, the demand for passenger cars is growing, requiring more and more gears.
 Another aspect is the development of automatic transmissions with more (up to 9) stages, which again increases the demand for smaller gears significantly.